leandrotiburske/rust_studies/specialization/data_engineering_with_rust/week-3/greedy-coin-microservice/README.md

 # Greedy coin microservice

+## Done

+- Added more unit test cases for edge cases;

+- Ran Docker using this project source code and deployeddocker it.

 ## To-do list

-- Add more unit test cases for edge cases.

 - Modify the algorithm to take absolute value for negative amounts.